cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 - 2020 Feb 15: Initial Draft
 - 2020 Feb 24: Updates to handle messages with interface fields
 - 2020 Apr 27: Convert usages of `oneof` for interfaces to `Any`
+- 2020 Apr 27: Convert usages of `oneof` for interfaces to `Any`
+- 2020 May 15: Describe amino compatibility

 ## Status